Disclaimer for All Information on Dental Cavitations and NICO and Ischemic Bone Disease contained in this page:

 Why do Dental Cavitations develop?
 The Etiology of Ischemic Bone Disease

 Bacteria and tissue death are the simple and short answers to why cavitations or IBD ischemic bone disease develops.
 Bacteria that is poorly handled by the body’s immune system colonizes, feasting on existing cellular structure thusby destroying bone and blood supply to the surrounding bone.
 The term Ischemic Bone Disease medically means “no blood flow to the bone” which thereby creates dead, or “necrotic” tissue.
-As in many instances of generalized necrosis, which is cellular death, infection is a byproduct which can turn into systemic issues such as gangrene and sepsis.
+As in many instances of generalized necrosis, which is cellular death, infection is a byproduct that can turn into systemic issues such as gangrene and sepsis.

 (What is Necrosis?
-Think of frostbitten toe during a hike into the Himalayan Mountains – the toe is purple because it lacked blood supply, as in the toe underwent ischemia – thereby resulting in cellular death, as in necrosis of the toe, and required amputation to prevent gangrene or even worse, sepsis.)
+Think of a frostbitten toe during a hike into the Himalayan Mountains – the toe is purple because it lacked blood supply, as in the toe underwent ischemia – thereby resulting in cellular death, as in necrosis of the toe, and required amputation to prevent gangrene or even worse, sepsis.)

 Where does the bacteria come from?
 There are several known and debated reasons for the development of alternative healing sites or otherwise knowns as cavitation in the jaw.

-- Tooth extractions: Bacteria During tooth extraction surgery (wisdom teeth included) the bacteria is not properly neutralized or adequately flushed out after an oral surgery or extraction.
+- Tooth extractions: Bacteria During tooth extraction surgery (wisdom teeth included), the bacteria is not properly neutralized or adequately flushed out after an oral surgery or extraction.
 Once the traditional dentist sutures the extraction site, the bacteria multiplies and makes its way into the bone where it begins its onslaught of destroying tissue and bone.
-Once trapped inside the post-surgery cavity these bacteria can incubate for years, potentially releasing toxic infection residue [bacterial debris and tissue waste (necrotic cells)] into the blood, circulating through the circulatory system and ultimately negatively impacting all the cells of the the body.
+Once trapped inside the post-surgery cavity these bacteria can incubate for years, potentially releasing toxic infection residue [bacterial debris and tissue waste (necrotic cells)] into the blood, circulating through the circulatory system and ultimately negatively impacting all the cells of the body.
 This of course can cause a host of health issues, both local to the jaw and other areas of the body that we often observe for those patients positively diagnosed with alternative healing sites or IBD.

-- Tooth Extractions: Periodontal Ligament While this remains controversial, it is the belief some oral physicians that upon extraction of a tooth, if the periodontal ligament is not removed along with the tooth, it can cause abnormal healing which results in abnormal tissue and is more likely to develop bacteria.
+- Tooth Extractions: Periodontal Ligament While this remains controversial, it is the belief of some oral physicians that upon extraction of a tooth, if the periodontal ligament is not removed along with the tooth, it can cause abnormal healing which results in abnormal tissue and is more likely to develop bacteria.
 The periodontal ligament supplies the tooth with blood and serum, and upon removing the tooth, the periodontal ligament will die and resorb.
 However, when the body rejects the left behind periodontal ligament, infection can occur which is thought to potentially turn into IBD, or infections in the jaw bone (aka cavitations.)
 This scenario can happen under what dentists consider the “normal” extraction situation: the tooth is removed but the ligament that holds the tooth in place is left behind and the area isn’t properly cleaned, and consequently toxins remain within the ligament that slowly seep into the body, potentially creating chronic health issues and other symptoms most doctors can’t diagnose (such as fibromyalgia, heart issues, endocrine issues, neurological issues, among others).

 - Infection & Lowered Immune System: Bugs In addition to bacteria and infections arising from necrosis (a byproduct of several items on this list) other systemic secondary co-infections can thrive in the ischemic bacteria rich environment.
 It has been documented in many surgeries that resolve cavitations, that upon surgically opening up the “festering hole in the jaw” oral physicians have observed other harmful elements including viruses, fungi and parasites which were also verified by biopsies.
 This complication can potentially be due to the lowered immune response, as the body is already embroiled in trying to fight against the chronic jaw bone infection.
 The immune system cannot keep up fighting the opportunistic pathogens and therefore an overgrowth of fungi, viruses and parasites can occur in addition to neurotoxic bacteria.
 During such complications, it has been documented that bacteria from within the cavitation site may produce very strong chemicals that are highly neurotoxic.
 Research has shown these toxins can then combine with chemicals or heavy metals, such as mercury, and form even more potent toxins.
 These neurotoxins can over time be released into the bloodstream where they destroy many otherwise critically important enzymes within the body.